 Jake Gyllenhaal says there was ‘a stigma’ to Brokeback Mountain role

-Actor said he believes ‘people of all different experiences’ should be given the opportuniy to play different roles
+Actor said he believes ‘people of all different experiences’ should be given the opportunity to play different roles

 Jake Gyllenhaal has spoken about the “stigma” that used to be attached to roles like the one he played in Brokeback Mountain.